bardhprenkaj/bardh-prenkaj-resume/content/home/experience.md

       * Designed a Node JS back-end on Firebase to deploy APIs that expose standard and technical information of electric vehicles to the front-end.
       * Standardised the upload of vehicle images to Amazon S3 after consulting HITACHI proprietary data stores via a crawler deployed on an Amazon EC2 instance.
       * Strengthened the data storage on an Amazon instance by relying on a MongoDB database fully updatable with new information from the stakeholders.
-      * Assisted the project manager to assess the implementation effort of technical software functionalities.
       * Led a team of 3 junior cloud software developers in building complex frameworks of APIs to provide a continuous service to the stakeholders.
   - title: Machine Learning Scientist (PhD experience)
     company: Sapienza University of Rome